 Small Luxury Hotels of the World Club

-SLH Club is completely free to join.
+SLH “Invited” Club is completely free to join.
 So it is pretty much a no-brainer to join before you book if you are staying at one of their hotels.
 It is also worth joining if you think you may stay at one in the future so that you get access to any special offers.
-There is also an even better offer if you are an American Express Cardholder too.
-Over the next couple of weeks I will be reviewing 3 SLH hotels I have stayed in this year.
-The Sanchaya (above), the Naman Retreat in Vietnam and Blanket Bay where I am currently sitting typing this.
-(See picture below)
+I have stayed at many SLH hotels which include some of my all time favourite hotels – The Sanchaya (above), the Naman Retreat in Vietnam, and Blanket Bay.
+You can read all the reviews here.

 Many hotels are members of more than one of the programs or even all of them.
 With benefits and prices varying between the programs it is worth doing a comparison based on costs, benefits and whether you would actually get the full value out of the perks offered.